sanko/readonly/README.md

 modern builds of perl.

 - You do not need to install Readonly::XS.
-- You should stop listing Readonly::XS as a dependancy or expect it to be installed.
+- You should stop listing Readonly::XS as a dependency or expect it to be installed.
 - Stop testing the `$Readonly::XSokay` variable!